-The proposed action to revise the 2020 ACT for cowcod south of 40°10' N. lat. does not contemplate a change to the ACL, which implements the rebuilding strategy specified in the rebuilding plan.
-The proposed action is intended to make the LE trawl fishery south of 40°10' N. lat. more efficient by increasing the annual vessel limit of cowcod on LE trawl vessels approaching the status quo vessel limit.
+The proposed action to revise the 2020 ACT for cowcod south of $40^{\circ}10^{\circ}$ N lat. does not contemplate a change to the ACL, which implements the rebuilding strategy specified in the rebuilding plan.
+The proposed action is intended to make the LE trawl fishery south of $40^{\circ}10^{\circ}$ N lat. more efficient by increasing the annual vessel limit of cowcod on LE trawl vessels approaching the status quo vessel limit.
 This action should allow the fishery to be more economically efficient at attaining their allocated quotas of target species.
+Increased trawl landings and revenue in ports south of $40^{\circ}10'$ N lat. will benefit those communities that depend on those landings.
+Premature closure of fishery participants will harm those communities where those participants land their catch and where that catch is processed.

 The proposed action to revise the 2020 ACL for shortbelly rockfish will not induce targeting.
 The stock will still be managed conservatively as a forage species in the California Current ecosystem.
 The action is proposed to reduce the risk of shutting down 2020 fisheries due to exceeding the shortbelly ACL should they again aggregate in northern waters where midwater trawl fisheries are conducted.
-The considerations for this action are solely economic given the importance of the high value midwater trawl fisheries to dependent communities north of 40°10' N. lat.
+The considerations for this action are solely economic given the importance of the high value midwater trawl fisheries to dependent communities north of 40°10' N lat.
+Increased midwater trawl landings and revenue in ports north of 40°10' N lat. will benefit those communities that depend on those landings.
+Premature closure of these fisheries will harm those communities where Pacific whiting and pelagic rockfish targeted by midwater trawls land their catch and where that catch is processed.